michel4j/epr-clocked/README.md

 3) `analyse.py`:
 Although not required to run and test the simulation, this is an analysis program which does the analysis in a manner similar to how it is done in typical EPR experiments.
-It borrows some matching algorithms from Jan-Åke Larsson's BellTiming code (Jan-Åke Larsson).
+It borrows some matching algorithms from Jan-Åke Larsson's BellTiming code (Jan-Åke Larsson, http://people.isy.liu.se/jalar/belltiming/).
 At some point, I might rewrite the matching algorithm but this suffices for now.

 The analysis program does not take any inputs.
 Instead it expects to find two files named `Alice.npy.gz` and `Bob.npy.gz`.
 It prints some
 Statistics.

+Of course anyone is free to write their own analysis program. **Note however, that you can not avoid matching since, a few of the particles do not have counterparts and there is no way to know which ones without a matching algorithm.** To convert .npy.gz files to text, use the following commands:

+        python
+        >>> import numpy
+        >>> import gzip
+        >>> a = numpy.load(gzip.open("Alice.npy.gz","rb"))
+        >>> numpy.savetxt("Alice.txt", a)

 Results: